wisniewskikr/chrisblog-it-js-express/technologies/security/api/rest/js-express-api-rest-helloworld-security-basic-auth/README.md

 ##### Flow
 The following flow takes place in this project:
 1. User via any http client sends request to application for the content.
 1. Application sends back response to user via http client with message.
+This message depends on wheter the user has a proper role for this resource or not.

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.